 - Cover up with clothes to provide extra protection from UV rays

 - Find shade to relax in, out of direct sunlight – especially if during peak sun hours

-- Apply a safe and effective sunscreen to any exposed areas of skin, and reapply every 2 hours at least
+- Apply a safe and effective sunscreen to any exposed areas of skin, reapplying every 2 hours or so

 - Wear UV-blocking sunglasses – your eyes need protection too!

-Want more tips and advice on looking after your skin mama?
+Want more tips on nutrients key to a healthy pregnancy and happy postpartum?
 Check out our free ios app!